“Well, my baby and me went out late Saturday night

 But that’s all right, ’cause we’re looking as cool as can be”

 “Rock This Town”

-Rockabilly fashion is a strong memory in the history of fashion.
-Curve hugging dresses in bright cherry prints accessorized with curved-toe heels and a large flower in the hair are all a part of what the public identifies as 1950’s rockabilly style.
-What now is a signifier of “retro” style, was actually a part of a rich music-based culture that has lasted to present time.
+Rockabilly fashion is full of nostalgia.
+Curve-hugging dresses in bright cherry prints accessorized with curved-toe heels and floral hair accessories are all a part of what the public identifies as 1950’s Rockabilly style.
+What now is a signifier of “retro” style was actually a part of a rich music-based culture that continues to this day.

-Rockabilly fashion developed after the tight binds of World War II, when fabric was scarce and fashion was on a major delay.
-The economy was rising and those raised during the war were becoming young adults.
-This was when what we consider as “teenage years” developed in society, and subcultures began to rebel against their parents.
-Arts like fashion and music ruled the teenage mind, with those more concerned about their appearance than tending to the family homestead.
+Rockabilly developed after the tight binds of World War II when fabric was scarce and fashion was on a major delay.
+The economy was rising and those raised during the War were becoming young adults, i.e. the newly found teenager.
+Next came subcultures that sought to rebel against their parents with arts like fashion and music.
+They were a generation that was more concerned about their appearance than abiding by the family.

-Just like teens today, young females looked to the styles of famous actresses and performers like the ultra-feminine actress Jayne Mansfield in her tight sweater tops and cheetah-printed attire.
-Although considered a bad influence at the time, the pin-rolled hair and winged eyes of pinup Bettie Page is a prime example of the beauty during that fashion era.
+Just like teens today, young females looked to the styles of famous actresses and performers.
+The ultra-feminine actress Jayne Mansfield became iconic in her tight sweater tops and cheetah-printed attire.
+Although considered a bad influence at the time, the pin-rolled hair and winged eyes of pinup Bettie Page serves as a prime example of Rockabilly beauty.

-This subculture resurged during the mid-2000’s with it appearing on notorious singer and fashion icon Amy Winehouse.
-Winehouse’s signature look was defined in a black, towering beehive, dark winged eyeliner and tight, sweetheart-neckline clothing that’s sexy edge modernized the looks.
+This subculture resurged during the mid-2000’s with notorious singer and fashion icon Amy Winehouse.
+Winehouse’s signature look was defined in a black, towering beehive, dark winged eyeliner and tight, sweetheart-neckline clothing that’s sexy edge modernized the references.

 The modern Rockabilly has emerged into a subculture that includes plus-sizes and women of color.
-Unlike its teenage origins, the styles of rockabilly have grown up into one fine Betty.
+Unlike its teenage origins, the fashion of the Rockabilly has grown up into one fine Betty.